tcram/rda-image-archive/2019-06-24-minimal-metadata.md

    make read
    ```

 (I have only tested this installation on Linux.)
 Withstanding errors, one should have access to a local copy of the test database `images`.

+### Outline of database schema

-To see the fields implemented in the schema for `images`, it is perhaps useful to see the output of `make describe`.
+Second, to get a handle on the schema designed (as of 2019-06-25) for `images`, it is perhaps useful to see the output of `make describe` (one should run this command on their own to see updates to the schema since the time of this document's writing).

 Printed here in gory detail, that reads:

 `mysql --defaults-extra-file=mysql_args images -e "describe archive;"`